by Marc Latham

 Marc Latham traveled to all the populated continents during his twenties.
 He studied during his thirties, including a BA in History, and spent his forties creative writing.
 He lives in Leeds, writing from the www.greenygrey3.com website.
 He has had a Magnificent Seven books published, most recently completing a trilogy of comedy fantasy travel by web maps and information.
 The blogged book’s theme might have inspired the return of the X Files.
 The Truth is Out There and all that, and the books are available on Amazon and other bookstores.

-All other photos by Marc Latham:
+All photos are by Marc Latham:

 by John Thomson